HackSouth/hacksouth.github.io/_posts/2021-01-25-SARS-and-the-Flash.md

 An article was also published by [howtogeek.com](https://www.howtogeek.com/700229/adobe-flash-is-dead%C2%A0heres-what-that-means/) highlighting Adobe Flashes life and why it is going away forever.

 When Flash was first introduced some 25 years ago, it was one of the only ways to make dynamic content available to the end user on the internet.
 Technology has vastly grown since then and the IT community saw many vulnerabilities in Flash over time.
 To illustrate this point, see [this article](https://www.mcafee.com/blogs/other-blogs/mcafee-labs/despite-decline-use-adobe-flash-vulnerabilities-will-continue-cause-concern/) by McAfee Research.
 Adobe has accordingly sunset Flash as of December 2020 so it was a surprise to many when the ship did not want to leave the SARS dock.
-For many years, SARS has used it to provide users with the ability to work with forms and do their eFilling.
+For many years, SARS has used it to provide users with the ability to work with forms and do their e-Filing.

 ### How did we get here and where are we going?